-Use this sheet to record the required Federal Student Aid ID (FSA ID).
+Use this sheet to record the required studentaid.gov account (FSA ID) information.
 These log-ins will be used to log into the studentaid.gov website throughout your college career.
 Make sure to keep this document in a secure location since it has personal information unique to you and your parent(s).